 - Enjoy a guided tour of the restored 19th-century Castle and unique Servants’ Tunnel – the longest domestic servants’ tunnel in Ireland

 - Take a look at the fascinating Irish Agricultural Museum which displays one of the most comprehensive exhibits of farming and rural life in Ireland

-- Explore over 4km of picturesque lake and ornamental garden walks – including the fully accessible new 1.5km lower lake walk – great for all members of the family including our dog friends!
+- Explore over 4km of picturesque lake and ornamental garden walks – including the fully accessible new 1.5km lower lake walk and children’s play area – great for all members of the family including our dog friends!

 - Relax with your picnic around the lakes and watch the peacocks strut by displaying their finery at the castle lakeside with its Gothic towers, waterfall and statues.

 - We advise you to pre-book your castle tour to avoid disappointment.
 Book here.

 - Our car park is free, we look forward to welcoming you to our new Visitor Centre including the café and shop.